coignard/weblog/README.md

 }
 ```

-Replace `example.com` with your actual domain..
+Replace `example.com` with your actual domain.

 ## Usage